-Gjøa is a field in the northern part of the North Sea, 50 kilometres northeast of the Troll field.
 The water depth in the area is 360 metres.
 Gjøa was discovered in 1989, and the plan for development and operation (PDO) was approved in 2007.
-The field is developed with four subsea templates and one satellite well tied-back to a semi-submersible production and processing facility.
+The field is developed with five subsea templates.
 The Gjøa facilities are partly supplied with power from shore.
 The Vega and Vega Sør fields are tied-back to Gjøa for processing and further export.
 Production started in 2010.

 The reservoir contains gas above a relatively thin oil zone in sandstone of Jurassic age in the Dunlin, Brent and Viking Groups.
 The field comprises several tilted fault segments with partly uncertain communication and variable reservoir quality.
 The reservoir depth is 2,200 metres.